apache/celix/documents/development/README.md

 - Test bundles by using their provided services and used services.
 - In most cases, libraries can be tested using a white box approach and bundles can be tested using a black box approach.
-- For libraries that are tested with the Apache Celix error_injector libraries or require access to private/hidden functions, a separate "code under test" static library should be created.
+- For libraries that are tested with the Apache Celix error_injector libraries or require access to private/hidden functions (white-box testing), a separate "code under test" static library should be created.
   This library should not hide its symbols and should have a `_cut` postfix.